json-schema-org/understanding-json-schema/source/reference/array.rst

       "$defs": {
         "closed": {
           "$anchor": "closed",
-          "$ref": "#",
+          "$ref": "#"
-          "unevaluatedItems": false
         }
       }
     }

-Then we can extend the tuple with another value:
+``items`` evaluates only the items in the initial array.
+Any items you add when you extend the tuple later *are not evaluated*.
+When you extend the tuple, the schema passes validation only if you include ``unevaluatedItems`` like this:

 .. schema_example::